debisic/Book-Reviews-Statistical-Machine-Learning/README.md

 - DecisionTreeClassifier
 - XGBClassifier
-- RandomForestClassifier
+- RandomForestClassifier,
-and the RandomForestClassifier had better performance in training `accuracy`, `precision`, `recall` and `f1_score` according to the results in the bellow table.
+which had the best performance in training `accuracy`, `precision`, `recall` and `f1_score` according to the results in the below table.